Millau Bridge, France

 Seeing the Bridge

-Driving across it costs a toll (around €10 for a car), which most visitors consider worth doing.
-The experience from the driver’s seat is less dramatic than the view from below — the guard rails limit the view — but the approach through the pylons gives a sense of the engineering at close range.
+Driving across it costs a toll of around EUR 10 for a car, which most visitors consider worth doing.
+The approach through the pylons gives a sense of the engineering at close range, though the guard rails limit the view from the road itself.

 Getting There